IMG_3508.jpg

 Birth Doula philosophy

-I approach birth work with the belief that every person deserves informed, respectful, patient-centered care.
-I am committed to evidence-based practice and to helping you understand your options clearly, so your decisions feel confident and aligned with your values.
+Birth doula care is an awesome intersection of health care and feminism.
+I am drawn to birth work because of this perfect match.
+My work stems from a belief that every person deserves informed, respectful, patient-centered care.
+When this is achieved, birth and postpartum can be experienced as positive, affirming, and powerful.
+I aim for continuity of care model, where I stand beside clients every step of the way, as a trusted companion throughout your perinatal journey.
+Continuing education ensures I provide you with evidence-based guidance, and prenatals that leave you feeling prepared and confident for birth.
+You should be able to understand your options clearly, and feel confident that care decisions aligned with your values.
 I recognize that modern medical birth carries both incredible resources and real complexities, and I hold space for that with awareness, education, and compassion.
-It is an honor to support families through the intensity and transformation of birth — to help provide comfort, calm, and steady guidance amidst the whirlwind of labor.
-My role is not to speak for you, but to help amplify your voice, protect your autonomy, and ensure you feel heard and respected.
-With a calm, steady presence, I provide grounded reassurance in intense moments, gentle guidance when questions arise, and steady advocacy for your rights and preferences.
+It is an honor to support families through the intensity and transformation of birth — to help provide comfort amidst the whirlwind of labor.
+With a calm presence, I provide grounding in intense moments, gentle guidance when questions arise, and steady advocacy for your rights and preferences.
 Birth is powerful, you deserve support that honors both your strength and vulnerability.

 Benefits of hiring a postpartum doula